rchu02/ACIT-2420-Assignment-1/README.md

 This tutorial will guide you through the steps that allows you to make your own Arch Linux Droplet using doctl.

-What is Arch Linux?
+### What is Arch Linux?

 Arch Linux is an open source Linux distribution which is a minimal base system, that can be configured by the users for what they want[^1].

-What is a SSH key?
+### What is a SSH key?

 A key so that you can securely connect between your device and something else, in this case we are going to connect to a VM.
 You have a private and public key for this.

-What is a Droplet?
+### What is a Droplet?

 Droplets from DigitalOcean are Linux-based Virtual Machines(VMs) that run on virtualized hardware[^2].

-What is Doctl?
+### What is Doctl?

 Doctl is the DigitalOcean command line interface (CLI)[^3].

-What is Cloud-init?
+### What is Cloud-init?

 Cloud-init is a tool that handles a range of tasks from setting hostname, configuring network interfaces, etc when a new instance is created.
 Mainly we will be using it to run a script[^5].

 By the end of this tutorial, you will be able to learn how to:
 - Create your own SSH keys on your local machine.
 - Install doctl on your Arch Linux machine.
-- Connect your Digital Ocean account to your Arch Linux machine using doctl.
+- Connect your DigitalOcean account to your Arch Linux machine using doctl.
 - Use cloud-init to download all necessary packages.
 - Create a new droplet using doctl.

 ## Task 1: Creating SSH key

-**Overview:** This task will help you create your own SSH key pair (a private and public key) which will be used to connect to your digital ocean droplet.
+This task will help you create your own SSH key pair (a private and public key) which will be used to connect to your DigitalOcean droplet.

 1. **Make a SSH key**

 Use the following command,
 ```
 ssh-keygen -t ed25519 -f ~/.ssh/doctl-key -C "USERNAME"